Installing WordPress Plugins

 4. Launch FileZilla (refer to these instructions if you are new to FTP).

 5. Locate and open the folder on your computer that contains the new plugin.

-6. Refer to the “Readme’ file or usage page (for WPMU DEV plugins) to determine which folder(s) to upload your plugin to on your install.
+6. Refer to the “Readme’ file or plugin documentation to determine which folder(s) to upload your plugin to on your install.

 - Most plugins are uploaded to your plugins folder (located within the wp-content folder of your public_html folder)